Brian Patrick Kopp

 Attorney Brian Kopp, one of the founders of Betras, Kopp & Markota, LLC, serves as managing partner of the firm’s Complex Litigation and Sports Law Practice Groups.
 A native of Youngstown, Ohio, Atty.
 Kopp is now based in the firm’s Tampa, Florida office.

-From 1999-2009 Attorney Kopp amassed an impressive record of success in a number of legally significant cases including United States vs. Russell Saadey, Jr., Mays vs Allstate, The Estate of Daniel Aldrich vs. American Manufacturers, The Estate of Darlene Ross vs. St. Elizabeth Hospital, The Estate of Victoria Rendano vs. St. Elizabeth Hospital, and Randy Graham vs. Werner Enterprises.
-A number of these cases resolved disputed principles of law within their respective jurisdictions.
-The monetary awards obtained in Ross, Rendano, and Graham rank among the largest in cases of their kind in Northeast Ohio.
-Over the past 18 months, Atty.
-Kopp has secured settlements exceeding $16,000,000 for BKH clients.
+From 1999-2009, Attorney Kopp amassed an impressive record of success in a number of legally significant cases including: United States vs. Russell Saadey, Jr., Mays vs Allstate, The Estate of Daniel Aldrich vs. American Manufacturers, The Estate of Darlene Ross vs. St. Elizabeth Hospital, The Estate of Victoria Rendano vs. St. Elizabeth Hospital, and Randy Graham vs. Werner Enterprises.
+In addition to the verdicts obtained, a number of these cases went on to resolve disputed principles of law within their respective appellate jurisdictions.

-As managing partner of BKM’s Complex Litigation Practice Group he is responsible for the preparation and presentation at trial of the firm’s most challenging and complex cases as well as related appellate work.
-He has argued before the United States Court of Appeals for the Sixth Circuit, Ohio’s Seventh and Eleventh District Courts of Appeals and has been admitted pro hoc vice for litigation purposes in Michigan, Pennsylvania, New Jersey, and California.
+Since 2012, Attorney Kopp has acted as managing partner of BKM’s Complex Litigation Practice Group.
+He is primarily responsible for the preparation and presentation at trial of the firm’s most challenging and complex cases.
+In addition to the trial of matters, he has argued before the United States Court of Appeals for the Sixth Circuit, Ohio’s Seventh and Eleventh District Courts of Appeals, and the Second and Fourth District Courts of Appeal for Florida.

-Attorney Kopp is a member of the American Bar Association, the Florida Bar Association, the Ohio Bar Association and the Ohio Academy of Trial Lawyers.
-He has also been selected on two occasions to serve on the Merit Selection Panel for United States magistrate judges for the Northern District of Ohio.
+Brian is an active member of the American Board of Trial Advocates (ABOTA), American Bar Association, Florida Bar Association, and the Ohio Bar Association.
+He has also been selected on two occasions to serve on the Merit Selection Panel for United States Magistrate Judges for the Northern District of Ohio.